What is Inflammation?

 • Skin issues, like eczema

-• Autoimmune disease, like arthritis, thyroid, celiac disease
+• Autoimmune diseases, like arthritis, thyroid, celiac disease

 • High blood glucose